mohammadsilwadi/reading-note-401/read34.md

 { "slug": ["a", "b"] }
 ```
 ## Next.js - Deployment
+### Vercel
-A cloud platform for serverless deployment.
+Vercel is A cloud platform for serverless deployment.
 It enables developers to host websites and web services that deploy instantly, scale automatically, and require no supervision, all with minimal configuration.
 Vercel is a tool in the Static Web Hosting category of a tech stack.

 In this url you can see my react application
 [my website](https://cookie-stand-admin-adavpn6zl-mohammadsilwadi.vercel.app/)